 How to get rid of tonsil stones

 Tonsil stones are nuisance.
-Patients do not like them and often GP's don't take the issue seriously, rarely referring patients to the ENT Department.
+Patients do not like them and often GP's don't take the issue seriously, rarely referring people to the ENT Department.

-They can be self treated by the patients using picks and water jets, amongst other devices.
+Tonsil stones can be self treated by patients using picks and water jets, amongst other devices.
 However this is time consuming and can cause bleeding or trigger tonsillitis.
 Gargling with salt water or antiseptic does not seem to make much difference.
-In the end, the holes and cracks in the tonsils need to be treated, as this is where food is trapping and amusing tonsil stones to form.
+In the end, the holes and cracks in the tonsils need to be treated, as this is where food is trapping and causing stones to form.

 A total NHS style tonsillectomy is an effective treatment for this, but is associated with severe pain and bleeding post operatively.
 This can go on for 4 weeks.
 Intracapsular partial laser tonsillectomy using local anaesthetic spray to numb the tonsils is a modern way of effectively removing the holes and crypts, in a procedure that takes a few minutes only, with patients returning to work straight away.

 More than one procedure may be required although the majority of patients just need one treatment.